Nursery Cryme: Background

-With the addition of Hackett, Genesis continued touring, which included the "Six Bob Tour" with their Charisma Records labelmates Lindisfarne and Van der Graaf Generator, their first overseas shows which occurred in Belgium and the first of three appearances at the annual Reading Festival.
-Early attempts to work on material for their next studio album in what Hackett described as "the odd day in a windy church hall" while on tour were unproductive, causing the group to dedicate time.
-In July, they began a three-month break from touring to write and record, which was Hackett's first experience of rehearsing with a group to a professional standard.
+With the addition of Hackett, Genesis continued touring, which included the "Six Bob Tour" with their Charisma Records labelmates Lindisfarne and Van der Graaf Generator, their first overseas shows (which occurred in Belgium), and the first of three appearances at the annual Reading Festival.
+Early attempts to work on material for their next studio album whilst on tour, in what Hackett described as "the odd day in a windy church hall", were unproductive.
+This led the group to dedicate time specifically, and in July they began a three-month break from touring to write and record, which was Hackett's first experience of rehearsing with a group to a professional standard.
 The break was hastened by an injury Peter Gabriel sustained on June 19 during a show at Friar's club in Aylesbury, when he attempted one of the first stage dives into an audience and ended up breaking his ankle.

 The five moved to Charisma owner Tony Stratton Smith's residence, Luxford House, a 16th-century Grade II listed building in Crowborough, East Sussex.
 The group nicknamed the house "Toad Hall".
 Genesis were apprehensive about writing without Phillips, and both Collins and Hackett were unsure of what level of musical contributions they would be able to make.
 The group bought a Mellotron; Banks had played a rented one on Trespass and greatly liked the sound.
 Some material had been written when Phillips was still in the band, and was reworked.
-Collins was a particular workaholic and was happy to jam with anyone at any time.
+Collins, in particular, was a workaholic and was happy to jam with anyone at any time.

 Recording

-With the new material worked out, Genesis recorded Nursery Cryme at Trident Studios in London in August 1971 with John Anthony as their producer and David Hentschel their assistant engineer who, like Anthony, had worked the same role on Trespass.
+With the new material worked out, Genesis recorded Nursery Cryme at Trident Studios in London in August 1971 with John Anthony as producer and David Hentschel as assistant engineer, both of whom had performed the same roles for Trespass.
 The album features Hackett playing a Les Paul guitar which the band had bought him along with a Hiwatt stack amplifier.
 Hackett recalled some difficulty in understanding what Banks and Rutherford were talking about, as the two had devised their own sayings; for instance, a passage that they had played was referred to as a "nice guy".